Beatrizsr96/devops-23-24-PSM-1231824/CA2/Part2/README.md

 git tag ca2-part2
 ```

-During the assignment's development, issues arose with the frontend plugin implementation, causing project compilation problems.
-Troubleshooting revealed that the plugin wasn't functioning correctly, leading to additional commits as efforts were made to resolve the issue.
-Despite attempts to build the project before adding the package manager, certain generated files were inadvertently included, hindering compilation.
-Consequently, the assignment had to be restarted to address these setbacks.

-After restarting and incorporating the package manager section into the build.gradle file, the project compiled successfully, and the frontend plugin began working as intended.
-Additional tasks, including copyJar and deleteWebpackFiles, were implemented without issue, and the project was subsequently merged into the master branch.
-With these updates, the assignment was completed successfully, and all changes were pushed to the repository.
+During the assignment's development, issues were encountered with the frontend plugin implementation, causing compilation problems for the project.
+After thorough troubleshooting, was discovered that the plugin wasn't functioning correctly.
+After integrating the package manager section into the build.gradle file, the project compiled successfully, and the frontend plugin began functioning as intended.
+Additional tasks were added, such as copyJar and deleteWebpackFiles, without encountering any issues.
+Subsequently, the project was merged into the master branch.
+With these updates, we successfully completed the assignment, ensuring all changes were pushed to the repository.

 ## Alternative implementation solution - Maven